North Carolina Hurricane Bad Faith Insurance Claims

 An Attorney Can Fight Hurricane Bad Faith Insurance Claims

-Any failure to properly evaluate or pay a claim in North Carolina is against the law.
+Any failure to properly evaluate or pay a hurricane insurance claim in North Carolina is against the law and in bad faith.
 While this is not a criminal offense where the insurance company will face charges, individuals who are on the receiving end of the bad faith of an insurance group can sue them for damages in civil court.
 These plaintiffs can ask the court to enforce their policy and to award them damages for their experiences.

 A hardworking lawyer could help North Carolina property owners affected by a hurricane better understand their rights.
 This includes the right to be dealt with fairly by their insurance company.
 Any failure to treat a policyholder with respect may be an example of bad faith.
 A skilled lawyer could help investigate a North Carolina hurricane bad faith insurance claims.
 Contact an attorney today to learn more.